Relationships

 hasMany

-method describes a 'has many' relationship in the database.
+The hasMany method describes a 'has many' relationship in the database.
 It takes two arguments, the first being the related model's constructor, and the second optionally the foreign key name on the related model.

 // User.ts